-This report provides members the opportunity to find out more about the processes carried out by the Trustee in relation to climate change.
-It describes how the Trustee has identified, assessed, and managed climate-related risks and opportunities to the Plan during the year to 30 September 2023.
-It is the Plan's first official report in line with the recommendations of the Task Force on
+This report provides members with the opportunity to find out more about the processes carried out by the Trustee in relation to climate change.
+It describes how the Trustee has identified, assessed, and managed climate-related risks and opportunities to the Plan during the year to 30 September 2024.
+It is the Plan's second official report in line with the recommendations of the Taskforce on Climate-Related Financial Disclosures (TCFD), as required by the 2021 Climate Change Governance and Reporting Regulations.
+However, this is the third general climate change report produced by the Trustee, with the first initial report published ahead of the TCFD requirements.

-Climate-related Financial Disclosures (TCFD), as required by the 2021 Climate Change Governance and Reporting Regulations.
-However, this is the second general climate change report produced by the Trustee, with the first initial report published ahead of the TCFD requirements.
 The key areas addressed in this report are summarised below.

 - 1. Governance This section sets out information on the governance framework and how it operates in practice. - 2.
 Strategy and Risk Management This section describes how climate-related risk is measured and controlled in investment. - 3.
 Climate Scenario Analysis The Trustee carried out climate scenario analysis in July 2023.
 The analysis looked at three possible scenarios, which are set out in this section. - 4.
-Metrics and Target This section contains data the Trustee has collected and reviewed from managers, which includes the total greenhouse gas emissions and the carbon footprint of the Plan's investments.
+Metrics and Target This section contains data the Trustee has collected and reviewed from managers, and the target this is assessed against.
+The metrics include, among others, the total greenhouse gas emissions and the carbon footprint of the Plan's investments.